 Remote Work Linked to Increased Cybersecurity Risks

 Remote work has brought about a new dynamic regarding how we work.
-The changes that the pandemic has brought forth have been profound and seem to be long-lasting.
+The changes the pandemic has brought forth have been profound and seem long-lasting.
 Remote work has shown to be challenging for cybersecurity professionals, putting companies at risk if they don't have the correct setup to keep sensitive information secure and safe.

 What the Numbers Say